The ANTIOX-Ecophys Team

 Alba González Betancort, is currently studying an university degree in Biotechnology at the University of Barcelona (UB).
 She specialized in molecular mention of her degree but during the last years, her interest in the agricultural field and food technology has increased.
 This year she will join the Antiox team to do her final degree project about the development of a biostimulant to overcome osmotic stress.

 Núria Fernández is currently studying her BSc in Biotechnology at the University of Barcelona.
-She is collaborating with the ANTIOX group in the research of chia sprouts, under the supervision of Prof. Sergi Munné-Bosch.
+She is doing her final degree project in collaboration with the ANTIOX reseach team because of her interest in the agrifood field.
+She is now studying variations in pigments of chia seeds and sprouts and the implications of exogenous hormonal applications for their improvement, under the supervision of Prof. Sergi Munné-Bosch.